Background

 In the first phase of remediation, a permeable reactive barrier (PRB) was installed in 2010, to intercept and treat contaminated groundwater before it reaches the Helena River.

-DevelopmentWA was appointed by the Department of Water and Environmental Regulation (DWER)* to manage the contamination at Bellevue’s former Waste Control site and restore it for future industrial land use consistent with City of Swan zoning (general industrial use).
-For updates on the Bellevue Remediation project, visit DevelopmentWA’s website.
+DevelopmentWA was appointed by the Department of Water and Environmental Regulation (DWER) to manage the contamination at Bellevue’s former waste control site and restore it for future industrial land use consistent with City of Swan zoning (general industrial use).
+For details on the Bellevue Remediation project, visit DevelopmentWA’s website.

 What Is Happening Now?

-Show moreThe clean-up of the offsite source of trichloroethene near Stanley Street, commenced in June 2016 has now been completed.
+Show moreThe clean-up of the offsite source of trichloroethene near Stanley Street, started in June 2016, has now been completed.
 The technology used was a form of enhanced in-situ bioremediation in which emulsified vegetable oil and specialised bacteria were injected into the soil to break down the contaminants.
-The success of the bioremediation was determined by performance monitoring over a three year period.
+The success of the bioremediation was determined by performance monitoring over a three-year period.
 The results of the final period of monitoring were submitted to DWER in January 2020.
 The affected land will be reclassified to reflect the new information in due course.

-On the former Waste Control site itself, concrete slabs and services have been removed and disposed at a licensed landfill.
+On the former waste control site, concrete slabs and services have been removed and disposed at a licensed landfill.
 The clean-up works were overseen by an independent Contaminated Sites Auditor and monitoring was undertaken to ensure the safety of workers and the environment.

 DWER received reports documenting the investigation, remediation and most monitoring works, including a mandatory auditor’s report in mid-December 2019.
 DWER is currently assessing the documents.
 A further round of groundwater monitoring was undertaken in late 2019 to confirm the current quality of groundwater.
-It is anticipated that the former Waste Control site will be ready for sale and redevelopment by mid-2020.
+The former waste control site was reclassified to ‘remediated for restricted use’ in March 2021 and is suitable for commercial redevelopment.

 Groundwater Monitoring